Your first plugin

 Now that we have our plugin running in the production web app, we can edit its contents.

-Follow the next steps to learn how to build a plugin from scrach.
+Follow the next steps to learn how to build a plugin from scratch.
 And later on, see what you can do in code by checking the API documentation.

 Plugin structure